-The Aged and Disabled (AD) Waiver is a Medicaid Home and Community-Based Services (HCBS) waiver which provides services and supports to people who choose to live in the community rather than in a nursing facility.
-The AD Waiver provides an array of services that help people live at home or in the community.
+The Aged and Disabled Home and Community-Based Services (HCBS) waiver is offered through a state and federal partnership under Medicaid and is administered by DHHS.
+The AD waiver provides services and supports to people who choose to live in the community rather than in a nursing facility.
+The AD waiver provides an array of services that help people live at home or in the community.